 - a disqualified director

-- an undischarged bankrupt (a bankrupt person awaiting an order of discharge by the court)
+- an undischarged bankrupt (a bankrupt person waiting to be released from the bankruptcy process)

-- a person or corporate body that is also the auditor of the company
+- a person or corporate body that’s also the company’s auditor

-- anyone who is disqualified by provisions in the articles of association
+- disqualified by a provision in your articles of association

 Hi, are you able to rescind the offer of a directorship if you are unable to agree on payment terms?
 This is before all the documentation has been completed and no resolution has been passed by the board or its directors.
 Thank you.